 Next, navigate to Settings > Stripe as shown below.

 Click the Add New button to create a new Stripe Feed, as shown in the following image.

 On the next screen, name your feed, and choose the transaction type.
-As you’ll notice, Stripe supports one-time payments and subscriptions.
+As you’ll notice, Stripe supports one-time payments and recurring subscription payments.
 For this example, choose Product and Services.
 Next, choose your payment amount, add metadata if need be, enable Stripe receipts, toggle conditional logic, and hit the Update Settings button as we highlight below.